jbranchaud/til/git/caching-credentials.md

 When public key authentication isn't an option, you may find yourself typing your password over and over when pushing to and pulling from a remote git repository.
 This can get tedious.
-You can get around it, though, by configuring git to cache your credentials.
+You can get around it by configuring git to cache your credentials.
 Add the following lines to the `.git/config` file of the particular project.

 ```
 [credential]